Saraland, Alabama

 Saraland is a city in Mobile County, Alabama, United States, and a suburb of Mobile.
 As of the 2020 census, the population of the city was 16,171, up from 13,405 at the 2010 census.
 Saraland, part of the Mobile metropolitan area, is the third largest city in Mobile County.

 Geography

-Saraland is located at (30.825186, -88.091932).
-It is bordered to the southwest by the city of Prichard, to the south by Chickasaw, to the east by the undeveloped northern end of Mobile, and to the northeast by Satsuma and Creola.
+Saraland is bordered to the southwest by the city of Prichard, to the south by Chickasaw, to the east by the undeveloped northern end of Mobile, and to the northeast by Satsuma and Creola.

 U.S. Route 43 (Saraland Boulevard) and Interstate 65 are the main north–south routes through Saraland.
 U.S. 43 leads south 9 mi to downtown Mobile and north 55 mi to Jackson, while I-65 leads south 15 mi to its terminus at Interstate 10 in southwestern Mobile, and northeast 157 mi to Montgomery, the state capital.

 According to the U.S. Census Bureau, Saraland has a total area of 32.4 sqmi, of which 0.32 sqmi, or 0.68%, are water.
 The city is drained by Bayou Sara, an east-flowing tributary of the Mobile River.